Loft Door, Long Island City, NY

 When they’re done, repeat their words, without emotion, and then add:

-You'll almost hear the beeping sound of a truck in reverse.
+“That’s helpful.
+Thank you.”
+You’ll almost hear the beeping sound of a truck in reverse.

 …the most important thing when listening to critiques of your art is to make the effort to separate yourself from the art.